 Stroll the Grand Promenade

 The Grand Promenade is a wide brick paved path located up the hill behind the bathhouses.
-It that runs parallel to bathhouse row for about 1/2 mile.
+It is a wide and shady walkway that runs parallel to bathhouse row for about 1/2 mile.

-It is a beautiful shaded stroll with benches, picnic tables, and pretty views.
+It is a beautiful stroll with benches, picnic tables, and pretty views.

 Climb the Hot Springs Mountain Tower